aborroy/acs-transform-cluster/README.md

 * [acs-enterprise-individual/config/nginx-libreoffice.conf](acs-enterprise-individual/config/nginx-libreoffice.conf)

+Note that this configuration requires `local.transform.service.enabled=true` when used with Share 7.1, but this flag can be changed to `false` when using only ADW / ACA (ADF UI Apps)

 >> This configuration increases LibreOffice Transform Service availability and performance, doubling the resources available to perform Office-reated transformation operations

->> Note that this configuration is not supported to be used with Share 7.1

 ## Additional resources